Visit the institution website for COVID‑19 updates

 The School is host to the Durham Institute of Commercial and Corporate Law, and you are encouraged to participate in its many activities.
 The Library has extensive holdings of corporate law materials.Course Structure

-Students must study modules in Current Issues in Company Law and Applied Research Methods in Law.
+You must study modules in Fundamentals and Advanced Issues in Corporate Law.
 You must also choose a number of additional taught modules, from a large body of optional modules.
 Finally, a dissertation must be completed, on a topic chosen by you in consultation with your allotted supervisor.

 - Applied Research Methods in Law